 Plan your message

 Many of my clients (or their contractors or employees) are flying by the seats of their pants.
 They are making up their social media posts as they go.
-Sometimes you’ll have something fun come up, like a staff birthday, or a lovely thank you gift that you want to post spontaneously – that’s great.
-But, 99% of your social media content can and should be planned in advance so that you never miss an observance, a special offer or promoting an event.
+Sometimes you’ll have something fun coming up, like a staff birthday, or a lovely thank you gift that you want to post spontaneously – that’s great.
+But, 99% of your social media content can and should be planned in advance so that you never miss an observance, a special offer, or promoting an event.
 Also, if someone else posts for you, you’ll have the opportunity to review posts before they’re published, which helps to eliminate typos or posts that feel “off-brand.”
+Check out this podcast interview I did with Tricia Arce, owner of Toasted Mallow to hear about how she’s built a successful social media presence on her own for inspiration.

 This is important.
 You should have a system for developing social media posts and a file-naming system that helps you to manage file versions as you make edits.
 And, pros archive content – you never know when you’ll want to revisit or reuse content – be sure to save text, stock photos, images, and other graphics.

 Reporting is so much more than ‘what’s working’ and ‘what’s not,’ but it’s an excellent place to start.
+Be sure to regularly track and evaluate your social media reporting, and use third-party tools if you’re not sure what to look for.
 For example, determine which posts are getting the highest engagement (this is when followers take action, like reacting, comment, clicking on, or sharing your post).
 Also, look at posts that have the best reach (the number of people who see the post).
 You’ll want to create more of these kinds of posts.
 If posts are underperforming, troubleshoot the reason.
 Unattractive (or lack of) graphics and more than one call-to-action are just a couple of the reasons your posts may not be getting attention.